OPS-E2E-PPE/VBA-Docs/api/Word.ShapeRange.Group.md

 keywords: vbawd10.chm162856979
 f1_keywords:
 - vbawd10.chm162856979
-ms.prod: word
 api_name:
 - Word.ShapeRange.Group
 ms.assetid: 2220e1d9-24aa-d2ba-f086-130e1139b346
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # ShapeRange.Group method (Word)

 Groups the shapes in the specified range, and returns the grouped shapes as a single **Shape** object.

 ## Syntax

- _expression_. `Group`
+_expression_.**Group**

 _expression_ Required.
-A variable that represents a '[ShapeRange](Word.shaperange.md)' object.
+A variable that represents a **[ShapeRange](Word.shaperange.md)** object.

 ## Remarks

 Because a group of shapes is treated as a single shape, grouping and ungrouping shapes changes the number of items in the **Shapes** collection and changes the index numbers of items that come after the affected items in the collection.

 ## Example